luc-github/esp3d.io/src/docs/ESP3D-WebUI/Version_3.X/showcase/extensions/wifisdpro/index.md

 #### Where to find the extension?

-The extension is available on the [Levak'sgithub](https://github.com/Levak/esp3d-sdwifipro-extension).
+The extension is available on the [Levak's github](https://github.com/Levak/esp3d-sdwifipro-extension).

 The ready to use package is [sdwifi.html](https://raw.githubusercontent.com/Levak/esp3d-sdwifipro-extension/refs/heads/main/sdwifi.html)